 It is important to recognize the hygroma early in its course so that it need not progress to a complicated status.
-If you are unsure about any swelling on a pet, it is prudent to see your vet promptly.
+If you are unsure about any swelling on a pet, see your veterinarian promptly.

 Technically, a hygroma can form over any bony protuberance that repeatedly receives the patient's weight.
 The elbow is the most common area to form a hygroma but the "sit bones" of the pelvis is the second most likely area.
 These are called ischial hygromas and look like swellings under the tail right where the dog sits down.
 Again, softer bedding generally resolves the problem.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email email@example.com.